maryreader/personal-website/content/authors/admin/_index.md

   url: https://www.lse.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Pre-Doctoral Research Assistant at the STICERD-Gates Hub for Equal Representation at The London School of Economics.
+I will be starting an Economics PhD at Stanford University in Fall 2023.

 # Interests to show in About widget
 interests: